p-nordmann/malcolm-appraiser/examples/bayesian_inference.md

 ## A simple example

-We give a more practical example, taken from [Example 0 - Working with a simple function](./simple_function.ipynb).
+We give a synthetic example, taken from [Example 0 - Working with a simple function](./simple_function.ipynb).

 ### The problem